 The realities of life are communicated through sound.

 Sound can teach us how to understand the world.
-Listening to recordings of rainforests, rivers, deserts, we'll understand what they are.
-Listening to the recorded sounds of now extinct, or threatened, or endangered species, the possibility of an empty planet may come to mind.
+Listening to rainforests, rivers, deserts, we'll understand what they are.
+Listening to the sounds of now extinct, or threatened, or endangered species, the possibility of an empty planet may come to mind.

 Hmmm, empty planet.
 We can ask ourselves some questions.
 Can we imagine something beyond what the naked eye can see? the world?
 How far in time can we think? our grandchildren?